hyyan/woo-poly-integration/readme.txt

 3. Orders use the customer chosen language
 4. Orders language can be changed
 5. Get reports in specific language and combine reports for all langauges
+6. Control plugin features from its admin page

 == Changelog ==